The famous Terracotta Army of Emperor Qin

 Construction of the pits for the terracotta army of Emperor Qin

 A railed walkway surrounds the entire pit, so you can see what is happening all over this huge area.
 At the far end of Pit No. 1 is an area where they are assembling more soldiers and horses of the terracotta army.
-When completed each piece will be placed back into the pit where it was originally found.
+When completed each piece placed back into the pit where it was originally found.